Stephen R Jones

 2001

 Intersections of Art and Science (July 2001).
 Ivan Dougherty Gallery, curated by Nick Waterlow.
-Showed a set of photo-collages relating to the Brain Project with the Reading Machine.
+Showed a set of photo-collages relating to the Brain Project with the Reading Machine (see 1998, below).

 The Reading Machine and six ink-jet prints included in Intersections of Art and Science at Ivan Dougherty Gallery, College of Fine Arts, UNSW, Paddington, NSW, June 7 – July 14, 2001.